Wimmics/IndeGx/rules/FedShop_data/README.md

 # Rules for the extraction of real probabilities for the configuration of dataset description generation as part of the DeKaloG project

-- [ ] Number of Dataset descriptions
+- [x] Number of Dataset descriptions
-- [ ] Size of the extracted dataset description
 - General or for each dataset
-    - [ ] Basic statistics (triples, classes, properties, distinctSubjects, distinctObjects)
+    - [x] Basic statistics (triples, classes, properties, distinctSubjects, distinctObjects)
     - Classes
         - [x] Number of instances
         - Properties around instances